Antisemitism in Christianity: Conversion of Jews

 The Southern Baptist Convention (SBC), the largest Protestant Christian denomination in the U.S., has explicitly rejected suggestions that it should back away from seeking to convert Jews, a position which critics have called antisemitic, but a position which Baptists believe is consistent with their view that salvation is solely found through faith in Christ.
 In 1996 the SBC approved a resolution calling for efforts to seek the conversion of Jews "as well as the salvation of 'every kindred and tongue and people and nation.'"

-Most Evangelicals agree with the SBC's position, and some of them also support efforts which specifically seek the Jews' conversion.
+Most Evangelicals agree with the SBC's position, and some of them also support efforts that specifically seek the Jews' conversion.
 Additionally, these Evangelical groups are among the most pro-Israel groups.
 (For more information, see Christian Zionism.)
 One controversial group which has received a considerable amount of support from some Evangelical churches is Jews for Jesus, which claims that Jews can "complete" their Jewish faith by accepting Jesus as the Messiah.

 The Presbyterian Church (USA), the United Methodist Church, and the United Church of Canada have ended their efforts to convert Jews.
 While Anglicans do not, as a rule, seek converts from other Christian denominations, the General Synod has affirmed that "the good news of salvation in Jesus Christ is for all and must be shared with all including people from other faiths or of no faith and that to do anything else would be to institutionalize discrimination".

-The Roman Catholic Church formerly operated religious congregations which specifically aimed to convert Jews.
-Some of these congregations were actually founded by Jewish converts, like the Congregation of Our Lady of Sion, whose members were nuns and ordained priests.
+The Roman Catholic Church formerly operated religious congregations that specifically aimed to convert Jews.
+Some of these congregations were founded by Jewish converts, like the Congregation of Our Lady of Sion, whose members were nuns and ordained priests.
 Many Catholic saints were specifically noted for their missionary zeal to convert Jews, such as Vincent Ferrer.
-After the Second Vatican Council, many missionary orders which aimed to convert Jews to Christianity no longer actively sought to missionize (or proselytize) them.
-However, Traditionalist Roman Catholic groups, congregations and clergymen continue to advocate the missionizing of Jews according to traditional patterns, sometimes with success (e.g., the Society of St. Pius X which has notable Jewish converts among its faithful, many of whom have become traditionalist priests).
+After the Second Vatican Council, many missionary orders that aimed to convert Jews to Christianity no longer actively sought to missionize (or proselytize) them.
+However, Traditionalist Roman Catholic groups, congregations, and clergymen continue to advocate the missionizing of Jews according to traditional patterns, sometimes with success (e.g., the Society of St. Pius X which has notable Jewish converts among its faithful, many of whom have become traditionalist priests).